GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/7a32d6ee-e58b-4e2c-ab28-484d2750d726)

-Having mentioned this other case for the same website and going back to our list `prices`, and as we saw before, the type of each element within the list is still a string, therefore we ought to cast them into a numeric value.
+Having mentioned this other case and going back to our list `prices` - and as we saw before -, the type of each element within the list is still a string, therefore we ought to cast them into a numeric value.
 We will utilize the function `to_numeric` from `Pandas `to attain this:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/234fae45-b34d-4abd-b7a7-0daefa0dc06b)